Bassel Jradi: Bangkok United

 On 27 July 2023, Thai League 1 side Bangkok United announced the signing of Jradi; he was assigned the number 10 kit.
 Jradi played 54 games and scored 13 goals in all competitions throughout his two seasons with Bangkok United.

 AEL Limassol

 On 15 June 2025, Jradi returned to the Cypriot First Division, signing for AEL Limassol.
+He played 17 league games and three cup games in 2025–26.

+Return to B.93

+On 20 July 2026, Jradi returned to B.93, where he had begun his career, on a two-year contract.

 International career

-Born in Copenhagen, Denmark to Lebanese parents, Jradi is eligible to play for both Denmark and Lebanon internationally.
+Born in Copenhagen, Denmark to Lebanese parents, Jradi was eligible to play for both Denmark and Lebanon internationally.

 Denmark

 After impressing during his season with AB in 2012–13, Jradi represented Denmark internationally at under-20 and under-21 levels.
 He played for Denmark at all youth levels (from the under-16s to the under-21s) between 2008 and 2013, playing a combined 23 games and scoring twice.